CyberBotX/SDATStuff/README.txt

-                  - Added options to change the fade times. v1.2 - 2014-10-15 - Improved timing system by implementing the random, variable, and conditional SSEQ commands.
+                  - Added options to change the fade times. v1.2 - 2014-10-15 - Improved timing system by implementing the random, variable, and conditional SSEQ commands. v1.3 - 2014-12-08 - Minor cleanup of PseudoReadFile to not use a pointer.

 These utilities are used to work with SDAT files from Nintendo DS ROMs.
 SDATs are created through the Nintendo Nitro/TWL SDK for the DS.
 NCSF is a PSF-style music format that uses the SDAT as it's "program".

 Contains:
-* 2SF Tags to NCSF v1.2 - A utility to copy tags from a 2SF set into an NCSF set.
+* 2SF Tags to NCSF v1.3 - A utility to copy tags from a 2SF set into an NCSF set.
-*      2SF to NCSF v1.0 - A utility to take a 2SF set and create an NCSF set out of it.
+*      2SF to NCSF v1.1 - A utility to take a 2SF set and create an NCSF set out of it.
-*      NDS to NCSF v1.6 - A utility to take a Nintendo DS ROM and create an NCSF set out of it.
+*      NDS to NCSF v1.7 - A utility to take a Nintendo DS ROM and create an NCSF set out of it.
 *       SDAT Strip v1.2 - A utility to take an SDAT and strip it of all unneccesary items.
                           (NOTE: Superceded by NDS to NCSF.)
-*     SDAT to NCSF v1.2 - A utility to take an SDAT and create an NCSF out of it.
+*     SDAT to NCSF v1.3 - A utility to take an SDAT and create an NCSF out of it.
                           (NOTE: Superceded by NDS to NCSF.)
 *       zlib DLL v1.2.8 - Required by 2SF Tags to NCSF, 2SF to NCSF, NDS to NCSF, and SDAT to NCSF.